Growth with International Talent

 Marita Mikkola firstname.lastname@example.org

-Recruiting Employees from Abroad Guide
+Recruiting Employees from Abroad Guide (in Finnish)

 A short and easy-to-read-as-possible guide for recruiting from abroad.
 The digital guide has been produced by Business Oulu and can be found on issuu.